isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- The code managing :rfc:`5011` trust anchors created an invalid
+  placeholder keydata record upon a refresh failure, which prevented the
+  database of managed keys from subsequently being read back.
+This has
+  been fixed. :gl:`#2686`

 - Signed, insecure delegation responses prepared by ``named`` either
   lacked the necessary NSEC records or contained duplicate NSEC records
   when both wildcard expansion and CNAME chaining were required to